pgmoneta/pgmoneta/doc/GETTING_STARTED.md

 Commands:
-  master-key              Create or update the master key add-user                Add a user update-user             Update a user remove-user             Remove a user list-users              List all users
+  master-key              Create or update the master key user <subcommand>       Manage a specific user, where <subcommand> can be
+                          - add  to add a new user
+                          - del  to remove an existing user
+                          - edit to change the password for an existing user
+                          - ls   to list all available users

 ```

 In order to set the master key for all users you can use